snowdj/beautiful-jekyll/index.md

 Aside from all the standard UBC policies and guidelines, here are some additional items:

 - Do not post offensive or disrespectful content on Piazza or GitHub.
- - If you have a problem or complaint, let the instructor know immediately.
-Maybe we can fix it.
+- If you have a problem or complaint, let me know immediately.
+Maybe we can fix it!
- - Do not ask questions (in person, email, Piazza, etc) whose answers are on the course website or homework instructions.
-These questions take time away from instructional activities.
+- Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - Do not record lectures (audio or video) without permission.
- - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
+- If you commit to working with a partner, do your part of the work.
+- Think about how/when to ask for help (in person, email, Piazza, etc.)
+   - Don’t ask for help after being stuck for only 10 seconds.
+Make a reasonable effort to solve your problem.
+   - _Read all the instructions before asking for help._ Don’t ask questions whose answers are on the course website or homework instructions or on the first page of a Google search.
+These questions take time away from other instructional activities.
+   - On the other hand, don’t ask for help only after 10 hours of painful debugging.
+Don’t be shy!

 ## Attribution